OSGeo/gdal/doc/source/programs/gdal_raster_clip.rst

 .. option:: --like <DATASET>

-    Raster dataset to use as a template for bounds.
-This option is mutually exclusive with :option:`--bbox` and :option:`--bbox-crs`.
+    Raster dataset to use as a template for bounds, forming a rectangular shape following the geotransformation matrix (and thus potentially including nodata collar).
+    This option is mutually
+    exclusive with :option:`--bbox` and :option:`--bbox-crs`.

 Advanced options